caramulrooney/ModernaSCOPE/Scope_Firmware/Python/pythonApi/README.md

 Remove the pH 4 buffer solution, rinse the electrode, and apply the pH 7 solution.
-Watch the voltages and wait for them to settle, then run `calibrate 7.0 -n 10`.
+Watch the voltages and wait for them to settle, then run `calibrate 7.0 -n 10 -e A1-C6:rowwise`.
 Follow the same procedure to calibrate at pH 10.

 You can now verify that your calibration data were logged correctly.
 In a file explorer, navigate to the directory containing this repo, then go into the folder named `sensor_data`.
 Inside, you will find a file named `calibration_data.csv`.
-Open this file in Excel and verify that the three most recent entries are the ones we just performed.
+Open this file in Excel and verify that the three most recent entries are the ones you just performed.
 The timestamps for the last three rows should match the time of the calibration, and only the first 30 cells should have values; the rest of the columns should be blank.
+When you are done viewing the data, you must close Excel, because this interferes with the software accessing the same data to perform calibrations.

+Now it's time to take the measurement.
+Rinse the electrode and place your sample solution into the 30 wells you just calibrated.
+Watch the voltages and wait for them to settle, then run `measure -n 100 -e A1-C6:rowwise`.
+Since you are taking the average of 100 sensor readings, it will take about 100 seconds to complete, during which time you cannot perform any other commands.
+Once the measurement is complete, it will print a message and allow you to type again.

+The average of the voltage values at each electrode will be stored as a row in the `sensor_data` folder in a file named `measurement_data.csv`.
+The pH value calculated using the conversion data will be stored as a row in the `ph_result.csv` file.
+Open the `ph_result.csv` file in Excel and look at the most recent row to view the data from this experiment.

+## Calibration Logic

+If you believe a calibration was performed incorrectly, you can change the value in the `is_valid` column of the spreadsheet and optionally leave a note as to why in the `invalid_reason` column.
+This will ensure that the data from that calibration run will not be used.

+A list of which calibration data points were used for this conversion will be stored in the `calibration_map` folder with a name that contains the timestamp and row ID of the measurement.

 ### TODO: